 Marge and Andy Randazzo were an Italian couple living in Chicago in the 1940s.
 They attended a small storefront church known for having student pastors.
 Often these young men came from Moody Bible Institute, but on January 4, 1948 a new student pastor was installed by the name of Royal Peck.

-Royal, a boisterous California boy of 21, was a junior at Wheaton College, soon to be married, and now the pastor of Crawford Bible Church.
+Royal, a boisterous California boy of 21, was a junior at Wheaton College, soon-to-be married, and now the pastor of Crawford Bible Church.

 Early on the Randazzos approached him and said, “Pastor, you’re not missionary minded.
 We feel that you should go to the mission field and see what it’s like and if you ever get a chance to go, the first $500 will come from us.”

+The young pastor's salary was $100 a month so $500 was a pretty big offer.
 He tucked the thought away in the back of his mind, but really had no vision for being a missionary.
 He wanted to be a pastor.

 In that moment the Randazzos’ generous offer came rushing back.
 “We’d be a third of the way there!”

 He called his home church, First Baptist Church of San Jose and they said, “Come out on the train, speak at our church and we’ll take an offering for you."